Last Updated on 2 months by Komolafe Bamidele

 Spamming Link method or PayPal Phishing Email is one of the most popular methods of hacking a PayPal account.

 Spamming link is a popular scamming method also known as PayPal Phishing Email that has been used for years.

-Whenever the targeted user clicks on the email address and follows the instructions of the email which will ask for personal information like credit card password, bank account details, PayPal account password, company or personal email password, and other related information.
+Whenever the targeted user clicks on the email address and follows the instructions of the email it will ask for personal information like credit card password, bank account details, PayPal account password, company or personal email password, and other related information.

 Don’t ever give out your details, if you submit your PayPal password and email when it is asked for it obviously,